 After a fairly grim day of learning about Sarajevo’s tortured past, take the time to see an incredible view of the city and enjoy one of its modern marvels: the Twist Tower.

 This skyscraper located close to the central bus and train station in Sarajevo is the tallest building in the Balkans at 172 metres at its tallest point and you can access the viewing platform at the top for incredible vistas of the city below.
 Take the lift to the 35th floor and pay the 2 BAM at the turnstile to access the panoramic viewing platform.
-The turnstile only accepts .50, 1, and 2 BAM coins.
+Keep in mind that the turnstile only accepts .50, 1, and 2 BAM coins.

 You can also enjoy a drink or coffee from the cafe on the 35th floor.